Principal Office: UK

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

-The Foundation prefers projects that are pragmatic, that will make a substantial and long-lasting impact, and that have a significant human element.
+The grants are intended to support small-scale or pilot projects, rather than providing a small amount of funding for a large project.
+The Foundation prefers projects that are pragmatic; that will make a substantial and long-lasting impact; and that have a significant human element.
 In general, the Foundation prefers to support projects at the ecosystem level rather than species work.

 APPLICATION: Applicants establish a user account and submit applications online.